Punctuation for Class 6

 • What are Punctuations?

-Punctuations are symbols that enable writers to indicate to their audience where the sentences end, whether there is a brief or lengthy pause, and if they are asking a question, elaborating, or delivering additional information.
-Punctuation is the only method for the reader to understand what the author meant because they are not speaking directly to them.
-They help as a tool to give meaning to the sentence and it is usually utilised to establish a textual structure.
+Punctuations are symbols that enable writers to indicate to their readers when a sentence ends, whether there is a short or long pause, and if they are posing a question, providing more context, or providing more information.
+Since the author is not addressing the reader directly, punctuation is the only way for the readers to comprehend what the author meant.
+They help as a tool to give meaning to the sentence and are usually utilised to establish a textual structure.

 Uses of Punctuations

-Punctuation marks are essential because they help to convey meaning, show the structure of a sentence and make writing clearer and easier to understand.
-Here are some common punctuations:
+Punctuation marks are important because they help to convey meaning, show the structure of a sentence and make writing clearer and easier to understand.
+Following are some common punctuations:

 1. Full Stop or Period